adebola-io/siphon/README.md

 <h1 align=center> Siphon </h1>

-Siphon is a Node JS web bundler that reads HTML documents, and resolves their assets into a fewer files for production.
+Siphon is a Node JS web bundler that reads HTML documents and resolves their assets into fewer files for production.

+Unlike Webpack and Rollup, Siphon is document based, ergo it's entry point is a HTML file, rather than a Javascript one.

 ---